Winston October

 Winston October (born July 12, 1976) a Guyanese college football coach and former defensive back.
-He is the offensive coordinator for the College of William & Mary, a position he has held since 2025.
+He is the offensive coordinator for the College of William & Mary's Tribe football team, a position he has held since 2025.
 He was previously wide receivers coach and passing game coordinator for the Edmonton Elks of the Canadian Football League (CFL).
 He is a former Canadian football defensive back who played six seasons in the CFL with the Montreal Alouettes and Eskimos.
 He played college football at the University of Richmond.
 He was also a member of the Washington Redskins of the National Football League.

 Early life

 October attended Gar-Field Senior High School in Woodbridge, Virginia.

 College career

 October was a four-time All-Atlantic 10 defensive back selection while playing for the Richmond Spiders.
 He also served as team captain during the Spiders' Atlantic 10 championship season in 1998 and was named All-America by The Sports Network.
 He finished his career ranked first on the conference's all-time punt return yardage list.